-Welcome to instalment number sixteen of my 2020 ‘Album of the Year Top 30 countdown’.
+Welcome to instalment number 16 of my 2021 ‘Album of the Year Top 30 countdown’.
 We’ve made it into the top 15, where the number order is far more prescribed and thought through.
-In fact, the ordering from now on has given me sleepless nights, as I go backwards and forwards, trying to figure out who goes where.
-And then I thought…sod it, it’s just my subjective opinion, so stop worrying and get on with it.
-And I have.
+In fact, just like all the years before, the ordering from now on has given me sleepless nights, as I go backwards and forwards, trying to figure out who goes where.
+But whatever I choose, in whatever order, I will please some and upset others.

 Just before I get on with it though, I want to give my normal reminder to anyone new to this series, to check out the links at the bottom of the post to find out who made the cut, from 30 down to 16, as well as my lists from previous years too.

 But now I shall get on with it I promise…

 Even though I’ve been a fan of Subterranean Masquerade for several years, I tuned into their latest release, ‘Mountain Fever’ with modest expectations.
 All of their previous efforts have come with positivity, but a note or two of caution and personal quibble.
 I expected much the same with ‘Mountain Fever’ too.

 But, right out of the gate, I was taken aback by the serious quality and enjoyment that ‘Mountain Fever’ delivered.
 And still delivers to this day.
 Every day I write these posts, I will have the album on in the background, and ‘Mountain Fever’ is once again providing me with huge amounts of entertainment.

 What I love about this album is that it is an almost perfect blend of experimentation and memorability.
 No two songs are the same on here, yet there’s an undeniable link between them all; whether it’s a foray into more extreme metal environs, or something far more progressive, or even influenced by world music, all the songs are undeniably from the minds of this talented septet.